python/cpython/Doc/library/pprint.rst

    line in the output.
 If a structure cannot be formatted within the width constraint, a best effort will be made.

-   *compact* impacts the way that sequences (list, tuple, etc) are formatted.
+   *compact* impacts the way that long sequences (lists, tuples, sets, etc) are formatted.
 If *compact* is false (the default) then each item of a sequence will be formatted on a separate line.
 If *compact* is true, as many items as will fit within the *width* will be formatted on each output line.

    If *sort_dicts* is true (the default), dictionaries will be formatted with their keys sorted, otherwise they will display in insertion order.